 If you don't enjoy the thought of working out, consider this: A recent study that extolled the possible virtues of board games and reading to prevent cognitive decline also found that a certain physical activity -- dancing -- was especially valuable for preventing Alzheimer's.
-Whether it's salsa, rock and roll, hip-hop or a waltz, dancing seems to be good medicine.
+Whether it's salsa, rock and roll, hip-hop, folk or line dancing, or a waltz, dancing seems to be good medicine.

 A heart-healthy diet may protect the brain

 As reported in the newspaper of the American Medical Association, a healthy diet may turn out to be a strong defense against Alzheimer's.
 A four-year study of 815 Chicago seniors published in the Archives of Neurology found that a diet high in artery-clogging saturated fat doubled the risk of the disease.
 (A diet high in trans fats was also linked to a strong increased risk.)
 At the same time, a diet high in unsaturated vegetable fats -- such as those found in vegetable oils -- lowered the risk.